-65 funny things to ask Siri for a good giggle
+61 funny things to ask Siri for a good giggle

 How much wood would a woodchuck chuck if a woodchuck could chuck wood?

-"Well, since a 'woodchuck' is really a groundhog, the correct question would be: How many pounds in a groundhog's mound when a groundhog pounds hog mounds."
+"Well, since a 'woodchuck' is really a groundhog, the correct question would be: How many pounds in a groundhog's mound when a groundhog pounds hog mounds.", "As many cookies as Cookie Monster could muster if Cookie Monster could master cooking cookies".

 Sing me a song